 For students with credit for Computer Programming 11, this course will focus on your interests.
 Learn a programming language of your choice.
-You may also begin/continue Unity game development, cybersecurity through Palo Alto Networks Cybersecurity Academy, or app development (pending availability of program).
-If you have little prior experience with computer programming, please sign up for Computer Programming 11 instead.
+You may also begin/continue Unity game development.
+Alternative learning paths for programming are possible but will depend on interest and availability of resources.
+In the past, some students have pursued introductory work in cybersecurity, and app design.
+If you have little experience with computer programming, please sign up for Computer Programming 11 instead.
+This course is designed for students who enjoy coding, and the ongoing problem-solving process involved.